-Considerations for leading a program abroad.
+Considerations when planning to lead a short-term program abroad.

 The university has policies and procedures for expense accounting that pertain to faculty-led programs.
+The Office of Study Abroad also has procedures for spending and accounting for program costs.